coder/docs/admin/workspace-providers/index.md

 ---

-Workspace providers are logical groups of resources to which developers can deploy workspaces.
-They enable a single Coder deployment to provision and manage workspaces across multiple Kubernetes clusters and namespaces, including those located in other geographies, regions, or clouds.
+Workspace providers are logical groups of resources to which developers can deploy environments.
+They enable a single Coder deployment to provision and manage environments across multiple Kubernetes clusters and namespaces, including those located in other geographies, regions, or clouds.

-Distributed teams can use this feature to allow users to manage workspaces in the nearest cluster.
+Distributed teams can use this feature to allow users to manage environments in the nearest cluster.
 This reduces network latency and improves developers' experience.

-You can also use workspace providers to support data sovereignty requirements or increase the isolation between workspaces running in the same region or cluster.
+You can also use workspace providers to support data sovereignty requirements or increase the isolation between environments running in the same region or cluster.

 ## Built-In Workspace Provider

 By default, all Coder deployments will have a `built-in` workspace provider that specifies the Kubernetes cluster containing the Coder deployment.
-This allows users to create workspaces in the same cluster as the Coder deployment with no additional configuration.
+This allows users to create environments in the same cluster as the Coder deployment with no additional configuration.

+You cannot delete the `built-in` workspace provider.

 ## Remote Workspace Providers

-You can deploy a workspace provider to any existing Kubernetes cluster, enabling the cluster to become a selectable pool of resources in which developers can create workspaces.
+You can deploy a workspace provider to any existing Kubernetes cluster, enabling the cluster to become a selectable pool of resources in which developers can create environments.

-Remote workspace providers can provide lower latency to developers by locating their workspaces closer to them geographically or can be used for workload isolation purposes.
-See [Deploying A Workspace Provider](deployment.md) to learn how you can expand your Coder deployment to additional Kubernetes clusters.
+Remote workspace providers can provide lower latency to developers by locating their environments closer to them geographically or can be used for workload isolation purposes.
+See [Deploying A Workspace Provider](deploying-workspace-provider.md) to learn how you can expand your Coder deployment to additional Kubernetes clusters.

 ## Admin UI